Connect with us

 5) It is possible to give feedback to HSPs.

-Does knowing or working with a Highly Sensitive Person mean you are doomed to walk on eggshells and never ever have an opinion or disagreement again?
+Does knowing or working with a Highly Sensitive Person mean you are doomed to walk on eggshells and never ever have an opinion or disagreement?

 No.

-Just having a Highly Sensitive Person in your network does NOT mean you can never voice your views.
+Having a Highly Sensitive Person in your network doesn’t mean you can never voice your views.

-However, to get the best results, you should keep a few things in mind:
+However, to get the best results, keep a few things in mind:

-• Don’t try to give important feedback, especially constructive criticism, in a chaotic or noisy environment.
-Vibrant and busy places like coffee shops or parties may be enjoyable for you, but they are NOT the places to drop important information onto an HSP.
-Dealing with or filtering out all the stimulus is going to take up all their available energy.
+- Don’t try to give important feedback, especially constructive criticism, in a chaotic environment.
+Vibrant places like coffee shops or parties may be enjoyable for you, but they are not the places to drop important information onto an HSP.
+Dealing with or filtering out all the stimuli will consume all their energy.
 Your efforts will be wasted at best.
-In the worst case, you will simply add to your HSP’s feeling of discomfort.
+In the worst case, you will add to your HSP’s discomfort.

-• Talk to HSPs about important issues when they’re fresh and NOT at the end of a busy day.
-At the end of the workday, or after a big social event, Highly Sensitive People have had enough—enough noise, enough smells, and enough people—and is longing for alone time.
-This is NOT the time to start an intense discussion.
+- Talk to HSPs about important issues when they’re fresh and not at the end of a busy day.
+At the end of the workday or after a big social event, Highly Sensitive People have enough noise, smells, and people and long for alone time.
+This is not the time to start an intense discussion.

-• Stay honest.
-In addition to being hyperaware of their own emotional state, HSPs can read others very easily.
-If you try to hedge on the truth, the Highly Sensitive Person in your life is going to pick up on it and become even more uncomfortable.
+- Stay honest.
+In addition to being hyperaware of their own emotional state, HSPs can read others easily.
+If you try to hedge against the truth, the Highly Sensitive Person in your life will pick up on it and become more uncomfortable.

-• Watch out for “sympathetic over scheduling.”
+- Watch out for “sympathetic over scheduling.”
 Since Highly Sensitive People are so highly attuned to the emotions and needs of others, they are reluctant to say no and risk disappointing you.
-This means that if you work with or supervise a Highly Sensitive Person who hasn’t mastered time management, you will have to resist the urge to ask for the impossible, because your HSP will make themselves sick trying to deliver.
+If you work with or supervise a Highly Sensitive Person who hasn’t mastered time management, you must resist the urge to ask for the impossible.
+Your HSP will make themselves sick trying to deliver.

 True confession time: I am a Highly Sensitive Person.